emacs-eask/cli/docs/section-03-Examples.md

 # Examples

+Here are a few examples of how a `Eask`-file might look like.

 ## Emacs Configuration

 `Eask` is the magic file that `eask` will read it as the init file in Emacs.